-A 2014 study demonstrated that vitamin C could reduce someone's risk for developing a cold and also can reduce the duration of the cold.
+A 2014 study demonstrated that vitamin C may reduce someone's risk for developing a cold and may also reduce the duration of the cold.
 The best way to load up on this powerhouse ingredient?
 Diet.

 Sip Some Tea

 "The warmth of the herbal teas can soothe a sore or irritated throat," Karpuzoglu explains.
 "Ginger or thyme tea with their antibacterial and antiviral properties can calm the irritated throat and help you to decrease mucus overproduction."

 Tea with ginger, in particular, can soothe a sore throat.
 A 2013 review found that ginger can help suppress mucus production.
 Be warned though: Ginger supplements are more potent than the ginger root found in your local produce aisle, so those should be taken under medical supervision.